We may earn a commission when you buy through links in our articles. Learn more.

 As a Criminal, you’ll gain proficiency in Deception and Stealth, a perfect mix for any Rogue.
 Add to that the background’s Criminal Contact feature, and you’ll have access to a seedy communications network that’s perfect for orchestrating daring raids and illicit odd jobs.
 If you’re besotted with illusions of grandeur, use the variant Spy background to make yourself into a master of espionage that knows all the tricks of the trade.

-DnD Backgrounds 5E - Wizards of the Coast art of a Dragonborn bard playing a lute
+DnD backgrounds 5e art of a halfling bard playing a lute and dancing on a table

 Entertainer 5e